tristantao/kaggle_survivor/writeup.md

 ```

 <a name="predict model"></a>
-####Now that the test dataset is ready, we plug it into the trained model below.
-Because the result is not in 0s and 1s (but rather continous), we apply a cutoff at 0.5, essentiall rounding the result to surived or non-survived.

-&& Are people going to wonder why we use a cutoff of .5?
+####Now that the test dataset is ready, we use an R function which calculates predictions for the surivival of the passengers in the Test dataset.
+The predictions for each observation come in the form of a probability score for the response being 0 or 1.
+Therefore we must apply a cutoff value to determine which probability scores translate to a 1 and which translate to a 0.
+For simplicity it is generally most effective to choose a cutoff of .5 to minimize errors.

 ```R
 p.hats <- predict.glm(train.glm.best, newdata = testData, type = "response")